rwalle61/deck-of-cards/README.md

 ## Overview

-This is a starter web app I've put together from what I think is currently a good setup.
+This is a simple web app allowing a magician to perform magic tricks.
+They can shuffle, draw and sort cards.

-- Node.js backend
+The app is mainly a React frontend supported by a minimal Node.js Express server backend.

-- React frontend
+To aid development and ensure quality, we:
-- Integration, component and unit tests setup
+- use Behaviour Driven Development ([Cypress integration tests](#all-tests) and [Mocha backend tests](#server))
-- OpenAPI 3 spec
+- run all the tests on every commit to any branch (see our [`.travis.yml`](https://github.com/rwalle61/deck-of-cards/blob/master/.travis.yml))
-- Eslint
+- have an [OpenAPI 3 specification](https://rwalle61.github.io/deck-of-cards/) for the server
-- VSCode debugger
+- use Eslint (Airbnb) and Husky git hooks
-- Husky git hooks
+- have set up a VSCode debugger
-- Ready to deploy to cloud (IBM Cloud Foundry)
+- have set the app up to [deploy to cloud (IBM Cloud Foundry)](#deploying-the-app).

 ## Getting Started